Join Multi-Award Winning Teacher, Author and Parent, Karen-Tui Boyes, for 60 minutes of engaging information, inspiration and ideas...

 Students are counted in the NCCD if they receive ongoing adjustments at school due to disability.
-This ‘help’ allows them to access education on the same basis as a child without disability.
+This support allows them to access education on the same basis as a child without a disability.
 The NCCD uses the definition of disability in the Disability Discrimination Act 1992.

-Click on the links for more information on the NCCD.
+Click on the link for more information on the NCCD.

-Transport Canberra has worked closely with the school community and they are providing increased frequency and additional services for school students across Canberra.
+Transport Canberra has worked closely with the school community to provided frequent and additional services for school students across Canberra.

-Three new school bus routes for Amaroo School and Good Shepherd Primary
+These are the school bus routes for Amaroo School and Good Shepherd Catholic Primary

 All schools, parents and students can find out more about the specific changes by: